Robotics-BUT/Brno-Urban-Dataset/README.md

 <br>

-The brief overview of the datadistribution in the various time of the day, weather conditions or the environment types.
+The brief overview of the data distribution in the various time of the day, weather conditions or the environment types.

 <br>